Humidity in Your Home

 Why Triple Glazed Windows?

-We are now offering our customers the option of installing triple glazed windows and if you are building a Net Zero, or Net Zero Ready home, then these windows are included in the price of Net Zero Ready.
+Triple glazed windows come standard with our Net Zero Ready homes.
 One of the biggest advantages of using triple glazed windows is that the triple glazing will keep the surface of the window warmer and allow for a higher winter time humidity level within the home.
 This becomes a great advantage on really cold days as the homeowner is able to maintain a much higher (40%) relative humidity in the home without having the same type of condensation issues of a double glazed window.
 This helps to keep the home healthier and more comfortable.